 You can view other episodes in this series at the site Motherboard.tv.

 Check out this gorgeous experimental sound box, via Chris Carter:

 Cosey Fanni Tutti using her Tutti Box experimental sound generator for the first time.

-Contents: Five oscillators, two effects units, a step sequencer, a joystick controller, a coil touch controller, an amp & speaker and a front mounted sound activated plasma display.
+Five oscillators, two effects units, a step sequencer, a joystick controller, a coil touch controller, an amp & speaker and a front mounted sound activated plasma display.
 It is powered by 9v PSU.

 The prolific Swedish artist Nordvargr and I have collaborated this past winter sending soundscapes back and forth until a product emerged: A wilderness of Cloades.
 It’ll be released Spring 2010 on Old Europa Cafe with limited edition packaging.

 Video by: Bridget Driessen, Francis Kmiecik and Surachai

 Featuring 13 original and uncompromising loops, GRISTLEISM delivers a mix of signature TG experimental noise, industrial drone, and classic melodies and rhythms.

 GRISTLEISM was born from a collaboration between Industrial Records, Throbbing Gristle and Christiaan Virant (the creator of the original FM3 Buddha Machines) and is packaged in a “Chinese paper-cut” wrapping, featuring a repeating TG logo pattern, foil embossing and UV ink.